-Remuneration of the CEO and Executives with Strategic Responsibilities
+Remuneration of the CEO, Directors and Executives with Strategic Responsibilities

-For information on the remuneration of the CEO and of executives with strategic responsibilities, see the Remuneration Report available at the Company's registered office and on its website (www.autogrill.com - Governance Section).
-The Remuneration Report also contains information about the incentive plan based on phantom stock options and called "2014 Phantom Stock Option Plan" that was approved by the Shareholders' Meeting on 28 May 2014.
+For information on the remuneration of the CEO, as well as of the Directors and executives with strategic responsibilities of the Company and its Subsidiaries, see the Remuneration Report available at the Company's registered office and on its website (www.autogrill.com - Governance Section).
+The Remuneration Report also contains information about the incentive plans based on phantom stock options, such as: (i) the "2014 Phantom Stock Option Plan" that was approved by the Shareholders' Meeting on 28 May 2014 and (ii) the "2016 Phantom Stock Option Plan" approved by the Shareholders' Meeting on 26 May 2016.